Consent Order vs Binding Financial Agreement

 - Enforceability: If validly made, they are binding and enforceable as a contract.
 Enforcement actions can be taken in court.

-- Grounds for Setting Aside:
+- Grounds for Setting Aside a BFA:

 - Fraud (including non-disclosure of a material matter).